vc3-project/vc3-builder/README.md

 `--repository` option.
 If the image is not file, but starts with `docker://` or `shub://`, it is downloaded from the corresponding image repository.

+#### Recipes bits-and-pieces

+There are three more fields a version specification accepts:

+- `prerequisites`: A list of shell commands which need to succed for the version to be included in the build plan.
+Useful to check if some file is present, for example.
+- `phony`: In normal operation, the builder executes the recipe of a source only once.
+If `phony` is set to `1`, the recipe is executed every time the package is required.
+- `local`: Only relevant for the [parallel build mode](#parallel-build-mode).
+Indicates that the recipe should be executed locally, and not in a remote computational node.
+It is useful when the recipe takes very little time compared to scheduling it for parallel execution.

 PARALLEL BUILD MODE